moseschmiedel/bachelor-thesis/text/thesis.typ

 A significant feature of this localization system is the amount of control the end node can exert.
 Because the whole system relies on the periodic `Ping_t` packets of the end node, it can effectively regulate the frequency with which measurements are taken.
 This frequency is referred to as tracking rate.
 This equips the end node with a mechanism to increase or reduce the localization precision on demand, which is useful in a situation where the velocity of the end node changes.
-In this scenario the end node could increase the tracking rate while traveling at a high velocity and subsequently reduce the tracking rate, thereby lowering power consumption, when traveling at a low velocity.
+In this scenario, the end node could increase the tracking rate while traveling at a high velocity and subsequently reduce the tracking rate, thereby lowering power consumption, when traveling at a low velocity.